 I think grammar is awesome and speech sounds are cool, but what do kids think?
 Well, they aren’t geeking out like me when I teach grammar.
-How do we as educators keep it fun to engage elementary-age kiddos?
+These books help you learn how to teach punctuation to beginners and teach kids grammar.
+But how do we as educators keep it fun to engage elementary-age kiddos?
 These books help kids (Grade 1 or 2 and above) understand grammar concepts in fun way:

 1) A Mink, a Fink, a Skating Rink: What is a Noun?
 (1999) Author: Brian Cleary – The graphics are cute and catchy in the book series “Words are CATegorical.”
 Using snappy cat graphics, Mr. Cleary teaches about parts of speech.
 This book explains was a noun is through rhymes and simple but colorful drawings.
 It will make you laugh out loud!

 2) To Root, to Toot, to Parachute: What is a Verb?
 (2001) Author: Brian Cleary – Again from the “Words are CATegorical” series, the funny and imaginative illustrations and rhyming words show kids that verbs are all about action.